gbmhunter/MClide/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v3.0.1.0 2013/07/10 Removed reference to <getopt.h> in Clide-Rx.hpp.
-v3.0.0.0 2013/07/10 Added own getopt() function (the Clide-GetOpt class), no longer dependant on C library for it. v2.2.0.0 2013/07/09 Added continue if getopt_long() returned '?' character.
+v3.1.0.0 2013/07/11 Added Clide-IncludeJustMe.hpp, which is a single header file the user can include to use the Clide library.
+Added note about it to README.
+Replaced all Clide includes in unit test files with the single include. v3.0.1.0 2013/07/10 Removed reference to <getopt.h> in Clide-Rx.hpp. v3.0.0.0 2013/07/10 Added own getopt() function (the Clide-GetOpt class), no longer dependant on C library for it. v2.2.0.0 2013/07/09 Added continue if getopt_long() returned '?' character.
 Added Makefile command 'make clean-clide'.